Must-see ancient buildings in Athens

 Athens is shrouded in a veil of mystery due to the descriptions in ancient Greek mythology.
 The architecture of Athens is even more enchanting due to the accumulation of years.
 If you want to further understand the Athens architecture described in textbooks, come and explore Athens!

-The Theater of Dionysus was built in the 6th century BC and is the oldest outdoor theater.
-Countless tragedies by Aeschylus, Sophocles, and Euripides, as well as comedies by Aristophanes, were performed in this theater, which could accommodate up to 17,000 people.
-The theater was built on a hillside and was incredibly large, as if it embodied the beauty of heaven and earth.
-In ancient Greece, watching theater was not only the main artistic activity of the Athenian people, but also an important part of city-state life.
+The Theatre of Dionysus, built in the 6th century BC, is the oldest open-air theatre.
+This theatre, which could accommodate 17,000 people, once hosted countless tragedies by Aeschylus, Sophocles, and Euripides, as well as comedies by Aristophanes.
+Built on a hillside, the theatre is astonishingly large, seemingly embodying the great beauty of nature.
+In ancient Greece, watching theatre was not only the main artistic activity for the people of Athens but also an important aspect of city-state life.

-The Roman market is a place full of magical imagination.
-Here, you can not only experience the characteristic architecture of ancient Rome, but also feel the romantic stories from ancient Rome up close.
-The highlight of the Roman market is the Tower of the Winds, which is believed by later generations to be a place where huge magic is stored, but in fact, it is a meteorological station built by a Syrian astronomer in the 1st century.
+The Roman Agora is a place full of magical imagination.
+Here, you can not only experience the characteristic architecture of the ancient Roman period but also get a close feel of the romantic stories from ancient Rome.
+The main attraction of the Roman Agora is the Tower of the Winds, which is believed by later generations to be a place storing great magic.
+In fact, it is a meteorological station established by a 1st-century Syrian astronomer.

-The well-preserved Tower of the Winds was built in the 1st century BC.
-It serves various functions, including a weather vane, a sundial, and a compass.
-The octagonal shape of the weather vane attracts attention, and the carved figures on top are still clearly visible.
-It is located in a corner of the ancient Roman market.
-As an ancient architectural structure, the Tower of the Winds has its own unique charm.
+The well-preserved Tower of the Winds was built in the 1st century BC and served multiple functions including a weather vane, sundial, and compass.
+The weather vane, notable for its octagonal shape, still has clearly visible carvings of figures on top and is located in a corner of the Ancient Roman Agora.
+As an ancient building, the Tower of the Winds has its own unique charm.

-Hadrian's Library is located in the northern part of the Acropolis in Athens.
-It was built by the Roman Emperor Hadrian in 132 AD.
-The library is built in Roman style and features study rooms, reading rooms, and classrooms.
-Come and experience this ancient library that has withstood the test of time!
+The ruins of Hadrian's Library are located north of the Acropolis in Athens, built by Roman Emperor Hadrian in 132 AD.
+The library building is Roman-style, with study rooms, reading rooms, and classrooms inside.
+Come and experience the ancient library that has withstood the test of time!